NisarLDev/Social-Media-APP-MERN/README.md

 In the new structure, the file App.jsx is equal that App.js and main.jsx is equal that index.js.

+.jsx files use the declarative paradigm and .js imperative.

 Bug of security in the template App.jsx "Using target="_blank" without rel="noreferrer" (which implies rel="noopener") is a security risk in older browsers: see https://mathiasbynens.github.io/rel-noopener/#recommendationseslintreact/jsx-no-target-blank"

 I' am changed in the file templete App.jsx in the next function for corrected error security: